NaveenHareendra/NaveenHareendra/README.md

 - 👋 Hi, I’m @NaveenHareendra
 - 👀
-- 🌱 I’m currently an undergraduate & a Trainee Build Engineer at hsenid Software International
+- 🌱 I’m currently an undergraduate & a Trainee Build Engineer
 - 📫 Reach me on on LinkedIn, : Naveen Warnakulasuriya

 <!---